JustSomeGuy001/auto-suspend/README.md

 Plugin for Oxwall software.
 Automatically suspends users who have been flagged a certain number of times.

-##  Levarage your userbase to help prevent spam and abusive behavior
+##  Leverage your userbase to help prevent spam and abusive behavior

 There's no better way to prevent spam or abusive behavior than by having content checked and verified by humans.